-The next decade promises to be one of the most disruptive of all time.
+The 2020s have already been one of the most disruptive decades of all time.

 We are in the middle of a technological revolution.
 And it’s just getting started.
 The technology rivers are growing stronger and faster by the day, and within the next decade, the dam holding them back will most certainly burst.

 Think about all the remarkable changes we’ll see!
-The advancements brought on by Artificial Intelligence (A.I.) alone will be amazing.
-From early diagnosis of diseases to automated 3D printing of countless goods, to self-driving vehicles built by self-repairing robots; the need for human interaction and interference in the businesses of tomorrow will become more and more limited.
-In fact, some predictions state that A.I. will become more intelligent than humans by a multiple of thousands…in less than a decade!
+The advancements brought on by Artificial Intelligence (A) alone will be amazing.
+From early diagnosis of diseases to automated 3D printing of countless goods, to self-driving vehicles built by self-repairing robots, the need for human interaction and interference in the businesses of tomorrow will become more and more limited.
+In fact, some predict that AI will become more intelligent than humans by a multiple of thousands…in less than a decade!

-In an interview with 60 Minutes this past January, A.I. expert Kai Fu Lee suggested that upwards of 40% of current jobs could be replaced by Artificial Intelligence within the next 15 years.
+In an interview with 60 Minutes in January 2019, AI expert Kai Fu Lee suggested that upwards of 40% of current jobs could be replaced by AI within the next 15 years.
 40%!

 Of course, certain jobs and industries will be hit the hardest first, but there is no denying that this revolution will eventually come for everyone.
 It’s just a matter of time…